RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 others down.
 We added a tooltip parameter so that if you hover over that point, you will see it is Greenland (which has lots of land area, but not too many people).
 There are large universities that have more people than the entire country of Greenland.
-Let's improve our query to focus on area less than 200,000.
+Let's improve our query to focus on an area less than 200,000.

 We can do more complicated boolean expressions by using the ``|`` (logical *or*)